 From thermodynamical point of view, one can point it out that conjugating thermodynamical variable corresponding to pressure would be thermodynamical volume.
 Therefore, in order to calculate the thermodynamical volume of the solutions, one should use

-Considering cosmological constant as thermodynamical pressure leads to a interpretation of mass not only as internal energy but also as Enthalpy of thermodynamical system.
+Considering cosmological constant as thermodynamical pressure leads to an interpretation of mass not only as internal energy but as Enthalpy of thermodynamical system.
 This interpretation leads to following relation for the Gibbs free energy of the system

 There are several methods for studying the critical behavior of the system near critical points.
 Among them one can name $P-V$, $T-V$ and $G-T$ diagrams.
 The similarity that was observed in studying $P-V$ diagrams of black holes and van der Waals liquid/gas system, brought a new insight to black holes thermodynamics. $T-V$ diagrams enable one to investigate single state region of different phases for thermodynamical systems.
 In case of black holes, these single state of different regions are denoted as small and large black holes, which phase transitions take place between them.
 The formation of the swallow-tail for pressures smaller than critical pressure, makes the $G-T$ diagrams one of the easiest ways for detecting a phase transition.
 According to what was mentioned, we will study critical behavior of these black holes by plotting $P-V$, $T-V$ and $G-T$ diagrams.